 Sustainability is integrated across all business areas and in all levels of the company.
 Lexmark's sustainability strategy is reviewed by the executive leadership team led by the CEO.
 The team is supportive of goals and the activities and projects that take place to meet these targets.
-The Lexmark Board of Directors also reviews our sustainability strategy.
+The Lexmark Board of Directors also reviews our sustainability strategy and receives education and regular updates from the Chief Sustainability Officer.
 The Board of Directors' Finance and Audit Committee oversees Environmental, Social and Governance (ESG) topics as well as risks and opportunities related to climate change.

-Our sustainability strategy is directed by Lexmark's Chief Sustainability Officer.
+Our sustainability strategy is directed by Lexmark's Chief Sustainability Officer (CSO).
+Lexmark CSR Policies are in place to provide guidance and requirements that are to be followed by employees and certain partners and stakeholders.
+These policies cover due diligence, the precautionary principle and human rights.
+Corporate Environmental Social Governance (ESG) leaders determine the need and content of the policies, which the CEO and/or his direct reports review.
 Compensation of the CSO and several other Vice Presidents and Directors are directly associated with Lexmark's ESG performance.
-Additional oversight is comprised of global crossfunctional teams with representation from various business areas.
-These teams are committed to the improvement and integration of corporate social responsibility; circular economy; and environment, health and safety.
+Additional oversight is composed of global cross-functional teams with representation from various business areas.
+These teams, including the ESG Steering Committee, are committed to the improvement and integration of corporate social responsibility; circular economy; and environment, health and safety.